Carmel financial planner accused of using $2M in client funds to purchase home

 The Indiana Secretary of State’s Indiana Securities Division has issued a cease-and-desist order against a Carmel financial planner for allegedly using $2 million in client funds to purchase a house and failing to register as an investment advisor.

-According to the Secretary of State’s office, Alexander Joyce entered into investment advisory agreements with several clients through his firm, Rejoice Financial, which operates out of a building on the Center for the Performing Arts Center campus in Carmel.
+According to the Secretary of State’s office, Alexander Joyce entered into investment advisory agreements with several clients through his firm, Rejoyce Financial, which operates out of a building on the Center for the Performing Arts Center campus in Carmel.

 A press release from the Secretary of State’s Office states that Joyce told clients he would invest their funds in structured securities through an account at JPMorgan Chase but instead used more than $2 million of those funds to purchase a home in Carmel under the name of one of his business entities.